tfassbender/LegendOfAsamnir2/README.md

-# Legend of Asamnir (DwarfScrollerGDX)
+# Legend of Asamnir 2 - Rise of the Chaos Wizard

-A first test of a simple game using [libGDX](https://libgdx.badlogicgames.com/).
+​The Legend of Asamnir is an adventure RPG, in which you play a dwarf named Thorin, who has to defeat the evil chaos wizard.
+On your way you find items, kill enemies, talk to NPCs and endure many bad jokes.

 The game can be played using a keyboard and a mouse or a game pad (it's optimized for game pad use).